A black hole in a near-pristine galaxy 700 million years after the Big Bang: Evidence for very low metallicity

+As already mentioned, the extremely low [OIII]/H$\beta_N$ ratio is very rarely found among high-$z$ galaxies \citep{Vanzella2023,Curti2023,Hsiao2025_lowZ,Morishita2025_lowZ,Nakajima2025_lowZ,Vanzella2025_lowZ} and, in these low mass systems, is explained in terms of extremely low metallicity \citep{ Nakajima2022Empress,Nakajima2022}.
+In Appendice \ref{app:high_density} and \ref{app:low_ion} we discuss that, unlike the H$\beta$ broad (from the BLR), alternative scenarios for explaining the low [OIII]/H$\beta$ (such as extremely high density of the ISM or low ionization) are physically implausible.

-As discussed in Ref.~\citem{DEugenio2025}, given the extremely narrow width of [OIII], H$\beta_N$ and H$\alpha_N$, these components are likely powered by star formation in the host.
+As discussed in \cite{DEugenio2025}, given the extremely narrow width of [OIII], H$\beta_N$ and H$\alpha_N$, these components are likely powered by weak star formation in the host.
 We therefore infer the metallicity by using the calibrations recently derived for high-$z$ star forming galaxies.
-In the Methods we show that the results would hold also assuming photoionization by the AGN.
-Fig.~\ref{fig:met}a shows the location of QSO1 on the [OIII]/H$\beta$ versus metallicity diagram, calibrated by Ref.\citem{Cataldi2025Marta} (red solid line) on high-$z$ galaxies (small blue points, while green squares indicate additional high-z galaxies at low metallicity not included in the calibrations\citem{Willott2025,Cullen2025,Mowla2024}).
-This calibration provides a metallicity $8\times 10^{-3}~Z_\odot$ for the central region, and an upper limit of $6\times 10^{-3}~Z_\odot$ for the extended region (based on the 3$\sigma$ upper limit on [OIII]/H$\beta$).
-There is potentially a highly super-solar solution (high metallicity branch) that, in addition to being highly implausible for such a small system at such high redshift, is ruled out (shaded region) by the weakness of the low ionization lines ([OII]3727 and [SII]6720, Methods).
+However, in Appendix \ref{app:NLR} we show that the results would hold, and would actually be reinforced, also assuming photoionization by the AGN.
+Fig.~\ref{fig:met}a shows the location of QSO1 on the [OIII]/H$\beta$ versus metallicity diagram, calibrated by \cite{Sanders2024} (red solid line).
+For comparison we show (with small blue points) direct, individual metallicity measurements of high-$z$ galaxies collected by \cite{Cataldi2025Marta}, while green squares indicate additional high-$z$ galaxies at low metallicity, for which the metallicity has been measured directly \citep{Willott2025,Cullen2025,Mowla2024}, and the purple pentagons show the median values inferred by the AURORA survey at high-$z$ \citep{Sanders2025Aurora}.
+The \cite{Sanders2024} calibration provides a metallicity $4.7\times 10^{-3}~Z_\odot$ for the central region, and an upper limit of $3.9\times 10^{-3}~Z_\odot$ for the $\sim$200~pc extended region (based on the 3$\sigma$ upper limit on [OIII]/H$\beta$).
+There is potentially a highly super-solar solution (high metallicity branch) that, in addition to being highly implausible for such a small system at such high redshift, is ruled out (shaded region) by the weakness of the low ionization lines ([OII]3727 and [SII]6720).
+This is discussed more in detail in Appendix \ref{app:high-Z}.

+We note that we are adopting an extrapolation of the \cite{Sanders2024} calibration to low metallicities, just as other studies of other similar extremely low metallicity systems.
+However, unlike other works \citep{Nakajima2025_lowZ,Morishita2025_lowZ}, the calibration adopted by us is more conservative.
+Indeed, other calibrations used by other works, would give even lower metallicities.
+As an example, the photoniozation models by \cite{Nakajima2022} with the highest ionization parameter ($log(U)=-0.5$, green long dashed line in Fig.~\ref{fig:met}a), used by \cite{Nakajima2025_lowZ} and \cite{Morishita2025_lowZ} in their low metallicity galaxies at high-$z$, would give an even lower metallicity, by 0.2--0.3~dex.